cujojs/when/docs/api.md

 var resolved = when.resolve(x);
 ```

-Create a resolved promise for the supplied promiseOrValue.
-If promiseOrValue is a value, it will be the resolution value of the returned promise.
-Returns promiseOrValue if it's a trusted promise.
-If promiseOrValue is a foreign promise, returns a promise in the same state (resolved or rejected) and with the same value as promiseOrValue.
+Get a promise for the supplied `x`.
+If `x` is already a trusted promise, it is returned.
+If `x` is a value, the returned promise will be fulfilled with `x`.
+If `x` is a thenable, the returned promise will follow `x`, adopting its eventual state (fulfilled or rejected).

 ## when.reject